 - In another saucepan, over medium heat, boil the beans with abundant water, 1 twig of rosemary, 1 clove garlic, extra virgin olive oil, salt and pepper.
 Cook until the beans are tender, about 1 hour.
 Blend half of the cooked fagioli until creamy.
 Set aside.

-- In a third saucepan, sauté celery, carrot & onion in extra virgin olive oil, over medium heat, sautè the remaining garlic, celery, carrots and onions.
-After about 10 minutes, add passata di pomodoro.
+- In a third saucepan (large) with extra virgin olive oil, over medium heat, sautè the remaining garlic, celery, carrots and onions.
+After about 10 minutes, add the passata di pomodoro.
 Put down the flame.
 Add the remaining rosemary.

 - In the saucepan where you are sautéing, add the creamy fagioli and the whole fagioli.
 Ladle the broth of the fagioli to keep a creamy soupy consistency.
 Keep on adding broth to keep the same consistency.
 Keep the flame low.

 - Before serving, drizzle with extra virgin olive oil.
 Serve hot.